oz03-hub/spotify-final/README.md

 ```

 This will display the mean performance of the baseline.
 To change the baseline being evaluated, you need to change `baseline_name` variable in the code.

+# ToDo
+[] Add cli arguments for each baseline/measure, so we don't have to modify code to run different settings
+[] Add closest playlist name retriever, probably add to `mf_baseline.py`